 Signing your document is usually the final step to making it legally binding.
 This brings the terms of the agreement into effect, but not all methods of signing and executing documents are equally valid.

-Some documents require a notary public (also known as a notary or public notary) to be present and officiate the process while you and the other parties sign.
-Other documents require witnesses to confirm that it was executed correctly and signed by all parties.
+Some documents, like a Quitclaim Deed, require a notary public to be present and officiate the process while you and the other parties sign.
+Other documents, like a Power of Attorney, require witnesses to confirm that it was executed correctly and signed by all parties.

 It can all get very confusing, we know.
 So here are some answers to common questions about witnesses and notaries to help you execute your document with confidence.